 Webinar: The Role of Carbon Capture and Utilization in Decarbonization

 Carbon capture and utilization is a promising option to lower environmental footprint and play a prominent role in decarbonization strategies, and the CO2 that is captured can be put to good use.
-Come learn about next-generation energy-efficient processes that offer significant economic advantages.
-Check out the recording of this 30-minute webinar from March 2021.
+Come learn about next-generation energy-efficient processes that offer significant economic advantages in this 30-minute webinar.

 Delivering high-impact, value-added research and technical services